TRIQS/nda/doc/ex6.md

 > **Note**: Only regular arrays and views are allowed in the **nda** MPI routines, no lazy expressions.
 You can use
 > nda::make_regular to turn your lazy expressions into regular arrays.

-@subsection ex6_p1 Broadcasting an array/view
+@section ex6_p1 Broadcasting an array/view

 Let us first default construct an array on all MPI ranks and then resize and initialize it on rank 0, the root rank: